fwip/mtg_pronouns/reworded_cards.md

 -1: Return target creature to its owner's hand.

--12: Exile all cards from target player's library, then they shuffles their hand into their library.
+-12: Exile all cards from target player's library, then that player shuffles their hand into their library.

 Jace's Erasure 1U
 ---------------